choooasha/thyroid-disease-prediction/README.md

 # Thyroid Disease Classification Model

 A machine learning project built as part of my coursework (BSc.
-Computer System Engineering), where I trained and compared classification models to predict thyroid disease from patient clinical data — framed around a healthcare scenario for a company called HealthShield.
+Computer System Engineering), where I trained and compared classification models to predict thyroid disease from patient clinical data, framed around a healthcare scenario for a company called HealthShield.

 > Note: My original Colab notebook was lost, so this repo documents the project using code and output screenshots from my submitted assignment, along with a summary of the approach and results.